veronicadeleonh/veronicadeleonh.github.io/content/projects/mondly/index.md

 <p class="photo-footnote">Screenshots of the light and dark versions of the App Store images for iPhone X</p>

-<div class="box-notes purple" style="margin-bottom:20px"> Data showed a <strong>nearly 3% increase in App Store downloads</strong> with <strong>Mondly's dark theme</strong> version compared to the control and light theme variants. </div>
+<div class="box-notes orange" style="margin-bottom:20px"> Data showed a <strong>nearly 3% increase in App Store downloads</strong> with <strong>Mondly's Light theme</strong> version compared to the control and light theme variants.
+With this percentage we met our OKRs for Q1 2024</div>

 ### Mondly Growth & Monetization